LenaAugustin/upsampling-in-real-measured-ct-reconstruction/README.md

-# Overview over python files
+# Overview over Python files

 Code that needs to be changed (e.g. the path to the sinograms) is marked "TODO"

-- dataset.py: Dataloader for the network
+- dataset.py: dataloader for the network
 - helper.py: helper functions like loading sinograms and saving them
-- inference.py: pass the test set through an .onnx file of the network
+- inference.py: perform inference by passing the test set through an .onnx file of the network
 - interpolate.py: subsample and interpolate sinograms.
 Used for evaluation of the network
-- SinNet_CNN.py: Convolutional network.
+- SinNet_CNN.py: CNN.
 Called by train.py
 - SinNet_U-Net.py: U-Net.
 Called by train.py
 - SSIM.py: calculate mean SSIM and PSNR of a set of reconstructed images
 - train.py: run this code to train the network